Understand what virtual assistants actually cost in 2026 across different experience levels, specializations, and regions.

 Accounts payable (AP) is a process-heavy function that's perfect for outsourcing.
 A dedicated AP VA handles invoice receipt-to-payment, vendor management, expense tracking, and reconciliation.
 Mid-market companies with high invoice volumes save the most here.

-On paper, freelance VAs from Upwork or Fiverr look cheap ($8–$20/hour).
-In reality, the total cost of ownership for freelance is significantly higher when you factor in your management time, replacement risk, training overhead, and quality variability.
+On paper, freelance VAs hired through generalist freelance platforms can look cheap ($8–$20/hour headline rates).
+In reality, the total cost of ownership runs higher once you factor in management time, replacement risk, training overhead, and quality variability.
 Here's the full-year cost comparison:

 You hire a VA who works exclusively for you, 8 hours/day, 5 days/week.
 Pricing is a flat monthly fee.
 This is the most cost-effective model for businesses with consistent daily workloads—the per-hour equivalent drops to $5–$14/hour for India-based VAs.